bytecodealliance/wasmtime/docs/lang-python.md

 The module provides `callback` with a pointer to a string message.
 We use this to index into the demo module's memory, extract the message bytes and print them as a string.
-Every Webassembly module exports its main linear memory as "memory" by default, so it's accessible as `demo.memory` in python.
+Every WebAssembly module exports its main linear memory as "memory" by default, so it's accessible as `demo.memory` in python.
 We wrap the memory into a `memoryview` so we can safely access the values inside.

 Before we move on, note the type annotations on `callback`.
-These are necessary for representing your function as something callable in Webassembly, since Webassembly functions only operate on 32 and 64 bit floats and integers.
-When defining functions for use by Webassembly modules, make sure the parameters and return value are annotated appropriately as any of `'i32'`, `'i64'`, `'f32'`, or `'f64'`.
+These are necessary for representing your function as something callable in WebAssembly, since WebAssembly functions only operate on 32 and 64 bit floats and integers.
+When defining functions for use by WebAssembly modules, make sure the parameters and return value are annotated appropriately as any of `'i32'`, `'i64'`, `'f32'`, or `'f64'`.